tim80411/laravel-google-cloud-function-config/README.md

 # Environment Setup

 It is highly recommend that you setup an ENV.YML file which will set your runtime environment variables in the Google Cloud.
-Remember that the Google Cloud function does not persist any data, so if you require any file cache, session caching etc. to be shared across deployed functions you will need to map a Google Storage location (Currently outside the scope of this README.md)
+Remember that the Google Cloud function does not persist any data, so if you require any file cache, session caching etc. to be shared across deployed functions you will need to map a Google Storage location (Currently outside the scope of this README.md).

 At a minimum it's recommend to set the APP_KEY as a runtime the Environment Variable.

 The **GoogleCloudFunctionConfigServiceProvider** is basically a set of *working defaults for GCF* - It works, maybe not the best, but it works.

 # Deployment
-1. Login to Google Cloud SDK
+1. Login to Google Cloud SDK:
 ```bash
 $:~\code\laravel-gcf\ gcloud auth login
 ```
 (This will open a browser to set the Google account to use)

-2. Set the Project to deploy the Cloud Function into
+2. Set the Project to deploy the Cloud Function into:
 ```bash
 $:~\code\laravel-gcf\ gcloud config set project ##YOUR PROJECT##
 ```